Dai Anga Mosque: Background

 Born as Zeb-un-Nisa, Dai Anga was well respected in the royal family.
 The mosque was said to be commissioned by her, and built prior to her departure for the Hajj.
 Her family was closely associated with the Mughal empire.
 Her husband Murad Khan served Emperor Jahangir as Magistrate of Bikaner, and her son Muhammad Rashid Khan, was the best archers in the kingdom, and died fighting in the service of Shah Jahan's eldest son Dara Shikoh.
 The Tomb of Dai Anga is known as the "Gulabi Bagh," and is also located in Lahore.

 History

 The mosque was said to have been built in 1635, however, the inscriptions in the mosque date it to 1649.
 The mosque also bears inscriptions that refer to its construction being supervised by a certain Maqbul, whose identity is uncertain.
 After Ranjit Singh came to power, the mosque was used as a gunpowder magazine.
 Following the British annexation of Punjab in 1849, the mosque was converted into a private residence for Henry Cope, editor of the Lahore Chronicle.
 Cope then sold it to the Punjab and Delhi Railway Company, under whom the building was used as an office for the railway traffic superintendent.
-In 1903, the building was reclaimed and conserved.
+In 1903, the building was reclaimed as a mosque and conserved.